 Of the 19,240 allied soldiers that fell on the first day of the Somme, some 12,000 were never found.
 In total the bodies of 72,396 British servicemen (and South African infantrymen) were never recovered from the battlefields.
 Once the Somme 19240 project was complete Rob felt compelled to represent all of the soldiers whose remains still lay in distant fields.
-He is now working to create an additional 60,000 shrouded figures to add to 12,000 of the 19,240 figures so that each of these 72,396 soldiers that died during the battle are remembered.
+He continued working to create an additional 60,000 shrouded figures to add to 12,000 of the 19,240 figures so that each of the 72,396 soldiers that were lost during the battle would be remembered.

 “All these men are laying on the battlefield to this day and in some small way I would like to bring them home“.

 All 72,396 Shrouds were on display in the Queen Elizabeth Olympic Park for the first and only time in November 2018 to mark the centenary of Armistice Day.

 “It will be like nothing else – quarter of a kilometre of bodies laid out in rows, hopefully somewhere central where they will be seen by hundreds of thousands of people, reminding them of those who made the ultimate sacrifice.”

 The Creative Process